-There were no share options granted during the financial period to subscribe for unissued shares of the company.
+There were no share options granted during the financial year to subscribe for unissued shares of the company.

-There were no shares issued during the financial period by virtue of the exercise of options to take up unissued shares of the company.
+There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the company.

-There were no unissued shares of the company under option at the end of the financial period.
+There were no unissued shares of the company under option at the end of the financial year.